LTUC/amman-dotnet-401d2/Curriculum/Class13/LAB.md

 Your readme should be in introduction to your web app.
 Provide in your readme, your DbSchema and an overview of the relationships and how each entity is related to another.

 ### Tests
-No Tests are required for this lab.
+No Tests are required for this day.
 I **strongly** encourage you to research how to write tests for a .NET Core MVC application.
 If able, attempt to write some tests, as they will eventually be required.

 ## README